 - 40 g (1.5oz) butter, unsalted

-Caramelise the sugar with a couple of drops of water over a low heat without stirring.
-Meanwhile, cut the vanilla pod down the middle and scrape out the seeds using a sharp knife (even easier, just add a tsp vanilla powder).
+- Caramelise the sugar with a couple of drops of water over a low heat without stirring.
+Meanwhile, cut the vanilla pod down the middle and scrape out the seeds using a sharp knife (even easier, just add a teaspoon vanilla powder).
 Reserve the emptied pods, if using.